jtnystrom/Discount/README.md

 The command `sbt package` will compile the software and produce the necessary jar file in target/scala-2.11/discount_2.11-x.x.x.jar.
 (You do not need to install Scala manually as sbt will handle this for you.)

-If you prefer not to compile Discount by yourself, you can download a pre-built release.
+If you prefer not to compile Discount yourself, you can download a pre-built release.

 ### Running Discount